ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 Getting National Training Number (NTN) in General Surgery and Vascular Surgery Speciality ST3 post is becoming highly competitive.
 ST3 Portfolio Contents + Interview performance are the only opportunities in the year to present the best of yourself.
 Intelligent preparation is the key.

-Following is sanpshot of General Surgery / Vascular Surgery ST3 Interview Competition Ratios over last few years
+Following is snapshot of General Surgery / Vascular Surgery ST3 Interview Competition Ratios over last few years

 Successful training interview outcome requires sound preparation.
 It involves techniques along with knowledge of the subject.
 Knowing precisely what the interviewer wants, and presenting them exactly what is needed is the secret to successful interview.
 Here at traineeportal.co.uk we will tell you exactly how to prepare for your ST3 Interview.

 First of all!
 Start early.
 Don’t leave anything for end as you will keep improving upon your preparation as you go along.
 Don’t forget to give thorough read to applicant guide by JCST and HEE.
-A copy of 2024 applicant guides can be downloaded from following links.
+A copy of 2026 applicant guide for General Surgery can be downloaded from following links.

 Activity Date(s)